CONTACT FORM

 Number of Bison

 Montana has the largest protected herd of wild bison in the United States.
-The National Bison Range is located in the Flathead Valley in northwestern Montana and is home to over 5,000 bison.
-As of January 2023, there are 774 bison on the American Prairie Reserve.
+There are over 1,000 bison on the American Prairie Reserve.
 The American Prairie Reserve is a 3.2-million-acre prairie reserve(aiming to reach 10 million acres) located in north-central Montana.
 The reserve is dedicated to restoring and protecting the prairie ecosystem, and bison are a keystone species in the prairie ecosystem.
-The reserve’s bison herd is the largest free-roaming herd of bison in the United States outside of Yellowstone National Park.
-The American Prairie Reserve’s goal is to establish a heard of 5,000 bison.
+The reserve’s bison herd is the largest free-roaming herd of bison in the United States outside of Yellowstone National Park which has between 3,000 to 5,000 bison.
+The American Prairie Reserve’s goal is to establish a herd of 5,000 bison.
+The National Bison Range is located in the Flathead Valley in northwestern Montana and is home to over 400 bison.

 The Real Estate Cycle